General Information

 About this Catalog

-The St. Louis Community College Fall 2024 catalog contains information on entering the college, choosing a program, getting the most out of the collegiate experience, and moving toward a career or advanced study.
+The St. Louis Community College Spring 2025 catalog contains information on entering the college, choosing a program, getting the most out of the collegiate experience, and moving toward a career or advanced study.

 Courses listed in the transfer and career programs sections may not be offered every semester.
 A list of courses currently being offered and a description of each course is available on the Interactive Class Schedule.